o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 ## Requirements

+This project will run on
+- Ubuntu 20.04 with ROS 2 Galactic
+- Ubuntu 22.04 with ROS 2 Humble
-This project will only run on Ubuntu 20.04 since the ROS 2 Gem is not yet developed for Windows.
+The ROS 2 Gem is not yet developed for Windows.

 Refer to the [O3DE System Requirements](https://www.o3de.org/docs/welcome-guide/requirements/) documentation to make sure that the system/hardware requirements are met